Young woman from Taranaki claims $22.3 million Lotto jackpot

 Reeve said customers had been talking about the win all morning, "and it's surprised a few people".

-"They have come in checking their tickets and they didn't actually know we'd sold the winning one, so that's even quite exciting too."
+"They have come in checking their tickets and they didn't actually know we'd sold the winning one, so that's even quite exciting, too."

-Inglewood Community Board chairwoman Karen Moratti said, "Congratulations to David and Lorraine [Reeve] at the Inglewood Book Centre.
-It's wonderful that they had a big win there.
-They have had some wins before.

-"Obviously we would love it to be that it's going to a local and I wish them all the very best with their big win.